 - Optional Riders For Additional Premium: Accidental Death

-Mutual of Omaha is a very solid insurance company.
+United of Omaha funeral insurance is one of the best plans on the market.
 They offer great pricing and underwriting that accepts most applicants.

 - First Year In Business: 1874